 100% refund if canceled at least 30 days before arrival date.

 Adding our Vacation Protection services can make sure your getaway goes smoothly, no matter what.
-We offer Cancellation Protection, Carefree Rental Guarantee, and Damage Protection so you can truly relax.
+We offer Cancellation Protection and Damage Protection so you can truly relax.

 The nearby town of Lone Pine (6 minute-drive), has a full range of services and attractions on its Western-themed main street.
 The population of about 2,000 includes ranchers, artists, retirees, movie stars, and a diverse palette of interesting folks from all walks of life.
 The adjacent Paiute-Shoshone Indian Reservation contributes to the rich culture of the area.

 For sheer entertainment value, Gardner's True-Value Hardware (a block north of Seasons on Main Street) is an old-fashioned ironmonger that's well worth a detour.
 I never leave disappointed.
-Lloyd's Western Wear (look for Frosty, the horse) is where you'll get your cowboy hats and pearl-snap shirts.
-Elevation, the climbing-gear store, stocks what you'll need for sending routes in the boulders or mounting expeditions among the peaks.
+Lloyd's Western Wear (look for Frosty, the horse) is where you'll get your cowboy boots and pearl-snap shirts.
+Elevation, the climbing-gear store, stocks what you'll need for 'sending' routes in the boulders or mounting expeditions among the peaks.

 Less than a two-hour drive southeast of Lone Pine brings you through scenic desert mountains to historic Death Valley, where extremes of heat and aridity have challenged human visitation for centuries.
-In summer, temperatures routinely reach 120F, but relief for today's traveler is close by at the landmark Furnace Creek Inn's air-conditioned bar.
+In summer, temperatures routinely reach 120F, but relief for today's traveler is close by at the Visitors Center, or landmark Furnace Creek Inn's air-conditioned bar.
 Historic home to 20-Mule Team Borax, Death Valley offers jaw-dropping desert beauty: brilliantly-colored, mineral-rich cliffs, shifting sand dunes (some as high as 700 ft.), and highly-adapted wildlife--amazing survivors that can be spotted occasionally by the observant trekker.
 The lowest point in North America is here, too, at Badwater, 282 ft. below sea level.
 Abandoned mining towns dot the area in mute testimony to the boom and (mostly) bust of the past 160 years, but the real history here is geologic.
 Look for dry falls, volcanic cones, craters, and alluvial fans miles wide.
 Bring water.

 Clear, dry air in the Eastern Sierras creates ideal conditions for star-gazing, particularly on moonless nights.
 The Milky Way is easily seen, with all the major constellations and planets (among the 'billions and billions' of other celestial bodies).
 If you're under a full moon, spooky rock formations and easily-seen trails will call out to your night-walker self.